-The simplest method is to use a cotton bud to jiggle the flower, shaking the pollen free.
+The simplest method is to use a cotton bud to jiggle the flower, shaking the pollen-free.
 You can take a slightly more high-tech route and use an electric toothbrush placed against the base of the flower.
-Others suggest using a leaf blower or small fan.
+Others suggest using a leaf blower or a small fan.
 All that matters is you get that flower vibrating!

 Like most plants, strawberries benefit from having older or damaged leaves removed as they age and start to die.
 They’ll darken a bit in color and lose their gloss before yellowing.
 It’s not much fuss to just trim them neatly off.

 More important is regularly cutting away runners.
 These are long, fine vines that protrude from the main body of the plant, with small plantlets at the end or at intervals.
 This is how outdoor strawberries tend to propagate themselves – each little runner is capable of producing entire new strawberry plants.